 - You have a minimum of 50 hours of behind-the-wheel driving experience including 10 hours of night time driving (under direct supervision of an experienced adult driver).

-- You have no traffic violations against your name in the last nine months.
+- You have no traffic violations against your name in the last six months prior to turning 18 years old.

 - You have completed the affidavit of consent by your parent/guardian.